kujenga/website/content/_index.md

 information.

 I'm deeply interested in what we can do to carve a path out of the climate crisis.
-When I'm not at my computer, you can likely find me on a bike or rock wall.
+When I'm not at my computer, you are likely to find me on a bike or rock wall.